PhosCity/Aegisub-Scripts/README.md

 **_NOTE TO BE MERGED WITH MAIN BRANCH_**

-This branch is only for macros written for a fansubbing group One Pace and some personal scripts.
+This branch is only for my personal scripts.
 There may be very little here that may be useful to you.

 1. [One Pace](#one-pace)
 1. [Xcolor](#xcolor)